 The lining of the Dainese Misano 2 D-air one piece suit seems to be of less quality than the rest of the suit.
 The advantage of having an inner lining; it contains an inner pocket on the left side.
 I use it to store my earplugs, drivers license, debit card and phone when I ride on the streets.

 Will you only wear the suit on track?
 Then I personally would remove the lining.
 This is quite easy.
-It is attachted to the suit with two zipper at the back.
-The rest goes with valcro.
+It is attached to the suit with two zipper at the back.
+The rest goes with velcro.
 If I wouldn’t wear it while road riding I would have done so a long time ago.
-I often pull the lining with me when taking it of during coffee breaks.
-Might be bad luck, but I’d rather lose the
+I often pull the lining with me when taking it off during coffee breaks.
+Might be bad luck, but I’d rather lose the damn thing.

 I am very happy with the Dainese Misano 2 D-air one piece suit.
 I prefer it over my two piece suit.
 And think it is worth every penny.
 Yes, you almost have to sell a kidney to buy one.
 And I definitely didn’t enjoy spending all that money.
 But the suit fits really well and the quality is insanely high.